7th Grade, Tanzania. Samuel, Janel, and Lucy

 Educate and empower the next generation of change agents, whose dreams and actions transform the future for Africa and the world.

-Our areas of focus are Girls’ Advancement, Accelerated Classroom Learning, and Youth Leadership and Entrepreneurship are backed by a foundation of Community and Parental Engagement, Teacher Engagement and Training, and Community Reinvestment.
+Our areas of focus on Girls’ Advancement, Accelerated Classroom Learning, and Youth Leadership and Entrepreneurship are backed by a foundation of Community and Parental Engagement, Teacher Engagement and Training, and Community Reinvestment.

 Africa is home to several of the world’s fastest-growing economies and the youngest population.
-In Sub Sahara Africa, youth aged 15-25, represent over 50% of the working population by 2020.
-In rural East Africa, 66% of children lack access to quality education or insufficient preparation to secure a livelihood beyond day to day survival.
+In Sub Saharan Africa, youth aged 15-25 will represent over 50% of the working population by 2020.
+In rural East Africa, 66% of children lack access to quality education or are insufficiently prepared to secure a livelihood beyond day to day survival.

 Quantitative and qualitative data demonstrates that our programs are improving school retention, problem solving skills, and livelihood preparation.
 Fundamentally, we give hope and build skills in youth to pursue their dreams.

-In 2007, Silicon Valley corporate executive and engineer, Erna Grasz, Tanzanian entrepreneur, Emmy Moshi, and Kenya Maasai school principal, Hellen Nkuraiya, joined forces to tackle their shared passion for youth and education.
+In 2007, Silicon Valley corporate executive and engineer, Erna Grasz, Tanzanian entrepreneur, Emmy Moshi, and Kenya Maasai school principal, Hellen Nkuraiya, joined forces to tackle the educational and life-skill gap among African Youth with their shared passion for youth and education.

 Develop Africa's youth through leadership, entrepreneurship, and job readiness training